ezhuk/mqtt-mcp/README.md

   --restart=always \
   -p 8080:8000 \
   --env-file .env \
-  mqtt-mcp
+  ghcr.io/ezhuk/mqtt-mcp:latest
 ```

-This maps port 8080 on the host to the MCP server's port 8000 inside the container and loads settings from the `.env` file, if present.
+This maps port `8080` on the host to the MCP server's port `8000` inside the container and loads settings from the `.env` file, if present.

 ## License